Constitutional basis of taxation in Australia: Section 51(ii): taxation power

 Australia is a federation and legislative power is distributed between the Commonwealth and the States.
 Section 51 enumerates areas of Commonwealth power.

-Section 51(ii) allows the Commonwealth to enact laws in respect of taxation, but so not as to discriminate between States or parts of states.
+Section 51(ii) allows the Commonwealth to enact laws in respect of taxation, but not so as to discriminate between States or parts of states.

 The non-discrimination limitation repeats the more general prohibition found in section 99 that the Commonwealth cannot discriminate between states in laws on trade, commerce, or revenue.

 The broad Commonwealth power to impose "taxation" must be read subject to the start of section 51 which grants the enumerated powers "subject to this constitution".
 Section 51(ii) must also be considered in combination with section 90.

 Before 1942, consistent with the concurrent power in section 51(ii), both the states and the Commonwealth levied income taxes.
 However, in 1942 the Commonwealth attempted to gain a monopoly on income taxes by passing the Income Tax Act 1942 and the States Grants (Income Tax Reimbursement) Act 1942.
 The first act purported to impose Commonwealth income tax.
 The latter act said Commonwealth funding would be provided to the States only if they imposed no income tax.
 This latter act was premised on section 96.

 Since 1942 no state has imposed income taxes; instead the states have largely relied on section 96 grants.